grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "Were they _firing_ on us?
 That same sub -- the _Grackle_?"
 Percy asked.

-[//]: # (---- REVIEWED TO HERE ----)

 "Yes.
 I saw the ram," said Hemi.
 "We need to dive.
 Now.
 Open the main ballast vents."
 But he knew his words were redundant.
 Gregory had already shut down the diesels, and Bastian was putting an angle on the dive plane and the main ballast was flooding.
 The bow tilted towards the depths.
 But the row of lights that showed the status of the hatches contained one glaring red light among the green -- the control room hatch.

 The depth gauge had already climbed off its zero pin.
 The deck of the _Prospect_ would be awash in a matter of seconds.
 The control room would be under shortly after that.
 Hemi looked up through the open hatch "Owen!
 We're going down!"
 But all he could see was black rain blowing across the bridge.
 "He was pretty exposed up in the lookout ring when they started firing.
 He may have been hit," Hemi said to Percy.

-They suddenly all made a coordinated, involuntarily, and wincing motion to duck down as more shrapnel hit the sail.
+They suddenly all made a coordinated, involuntarily, wincing motion to duck down as more shrapnel hit the sail.

 A rain of blood driven by the wind sprayed down through the open hatch above them.

 Through the hatch they could hear a loud, low voice, enlarged by loudspeakers mounted to the sail of the pursuing sub, so that all enunciation blended together into one long echoing drone of command.
 "Do not submerge.
-Disengage your motors and prepared to be boarded."
+Disengage your motors and prepare to be boarded."

 This was followed by a long string of regional control organizations, treaty clauses, and naval ranks by which the following sub conveyed its unshakable and inviolable authority to issue such a command.